Niloofard/Machine-Learning-Project/README.md

 A detailed EDA was conducted to understand the structure, balance, and quality of the BUSI dataset before model training.
 The analysis included:

-- Class distribution: Verified the number of images in each category (benign, malignant, normal) using Seaborn bar plots to identify class imbalance.
+- Class distribution: Verified the number of images in each category (benign, malignant, normal) after excluding segmentation mask files, confirming a moderate class imbalance.

 - Sample visualization: Displayed representative ultrasound images from each class to confirm labeling accuracy and image quality.